-Hodgkin lymphoma deaths are highest in people aged 75–84 years.
+The percent of Hodgkin lymphoma deaths is highest among people aged 75–84.

 Changes Over Time

-Using statistical models for analysis, rates for new Hodgkin lymphoma cases have been stable over the last 10 years.
-Death rates have been falling on average 2.2% each year over the same period.
-5-year survival trends are shown below the figure.
+Using statistical models for analysis, age-adjusted rates for new Hodgkin lymphoma cases have been falling on average 1.6% each year over 2010–2019.
+Age-adjusted death rates have been falling on average 4.0% each year over 2011–2020.
+5-year relative survival trends are shown below.

 Hodgkin lymphoma is a cancer of the immune system that is marked by the presence of a type of cell called the Reed-Sternberg cell.
 The two major types of Hodgkin lymphoma are classical Hodgkin lymphoma and nodular lymphocyte-predominant Hodgkin lymphoma.
 Symptoms include the painless enlargement of lymph nodes, spleen, or other immune tissue.
 Other symptoms include fever, weight loss, fatigue, or night sweats.
 Also called Hodgkin disease.